 Mowgli specialises in Indian street food and is a very popular restaurant so book if you plan to eat there!

-Weatherspoons are a pub chain providing budget food options.
-They are immensely popular in the UK and usually really busy especially on evenings and weekends.
+Weatherspoons are a pub chain providing budget food options (as well as drinks).
+They are immensely popular in the UK and usually really busy, especially on evenings and weekends.

 Serving breakfast, lunch and dinner this gastropub offers lots of options (the menus are the same in every one of the 920 Weatherspoon’s spread across the UK)